Voss-Lab/MLP-uncertainty/README.md

 - `data_generation/` — Scripts and structure files used in model initialization and benchmarking:
 - `mlp_training/` — Input and analysis scripts for training machine learning potentials:
-- `nn_ensembles/` — Scripts for analyzing uncertainty vs. error correlation:
+- `global_uncertainty/` — Scripts for analyzing uncertainty vs. error correlation in total energy:
-- `active_learning/` — Scripts to select retraining data based on local uncertainty (spikes):
+- `local_uncertainty/` — Scripts for investigating uncertainty in energy and forces, and associated structural analysis:
-- `uncertainty_analysis/` — Post-MD tools for ensemble uncertainty analysis:
+- `active_learning/` — Scripts to select retraining data based on local energy uncertainty (spikes):

 ## Training Data